oblac/jodd-site/content/props/index.md

     String value = props.getValue("key1");
 ~~~~~

-would return the value `Hi!`, since active profile is `one`.
+would return the value `Hi!`, since the active profile is `one`.

-Active profiles can be set from Java, too, using method:
+Active profiles can be set from Java, too, using the method: `setActiveProfiles()`.
-`setActiveProfiles()`.

 ### Inner profiles

 There are situations where two ore more profiles share the most of the
-configuration and only few properties are different (or: specific) for
+configuration and only a few properties are different (or: specific) for
 one profile (i.e. configuration).
 To avoid repeating of all properties
 for each profile, it is possible to define properties assigned to inner
 profiles only for those differences. *Props* will first lookup keys in